-Well I first used a time tracker called Screeperzone that came in the sidebar of Windows Vista (yes, I know that’s embarrassingly old!) and I was really happy with it, but then it disappeared and now I use the free version of Toggl.
+Well, I first used a time tracker called Screeperzone that came with Windows Vista (I know – so old!) and I was really happy with it, but then it disappeared and so I moved to the free version of Toggl.

 What’s Toggl and why do I use it?

-Toggl is pretty simple – you basically punch in and out then create a quick exportable report for your client when you need to.
+Toggl is pretty simple – you basically punch in and out then create a quick exportable report for your client.

-Obviously your client doesn’t know if you’re telling fibs and are logged in whilst on the sofa eating Jaffa Cakes in your jamas watching Cash in the Attic, but there’s no way to get around the trust issue on this one.
+Obviously, your client doesn’t know if you’re telling fibs and are logged in whilst on the sofa eating Jaffa Cakes in your jimjams watching Cash in the Attic, but there’s no way to get around the trust issue on this one.
 Unless they’re using a webcam to spy on you then they have to take your word for it.

 I’ve never had a client question me because they trust me.